 Salvia officinalis, or commonly known as sage, is a herb originating from Southern Europe and the Mediterranean.
-It’s a small, evergreen, perennial plant which has been used in traditional medicine and cuisine for centuries.
+It’s a small, evergreen, perennial plant that has been used in traditional medicine and cuisine for centuries.
 Sage oil is extracted by distillation from its dried leaves and sage leaves are used to make excellent tea.

-A study involving infusion of sage tea in mice and monitoring its effects on their liver cells suggests sage may be useful as a food supplement in preventing type 2 diabetes by lowering the blood glucose level.
+A study involving the infusion of sage tea in mice and monitoring its effects on their liver cells suggests sage may be useful as a food supplement in preventing type 2 diabetes by lowering the blood glucose level.

-It is also said that sage tea stimulates production of insulin which is very important for people suffering from diabetes.
+It is also said that sage tea stimulates the production of insulin which is very important for people suffering from diabetes.
 While sage tea is certainly not a cure, it can prove to be an adequate supplement and ally in the fight against it.

 After at least four weeks of regular sage tea consumption, LDL aka bad cholesterol level in the body will become lower.

-While some claim applying a mixture of sage tea and apple cider vinegar to the scalp promotes hair growth, this claim still doesn’t have solid scientific backup.
+While some claim applying a mixture of sage tea and apple cider vinegar to the scalp promotes hair growth, this claim still doesn’t have a solid scientific backup.

 Sage is thought to reduce milk supply in breastfeeding mothers, so it’s often recommended to women who have an oversupply of milk or are attempting to wean their infant off breastfeeding.

 A study conducted on women who volunteered has shown that sage tea reduces menopausal hot flashes.
-Participants were given sage leaf supplement once a day for eight weeks.
-After four weeks, a fifty percent decline in intensity of hot flashes was recorded.
+Participants were given sage leaf supplements once a day for eight weeks.
+After four weeks, a fifty percent decline in the intensity of hot flashes was recorded.
 After eight weeks, a 64 percent decline was recorded, together with severe hot flashes being eliminated altogether.

-Frequency of hot flashes also decreased significantly through the study.
+The frequency of hot flashes also decreased significantly through the study.
 Other symptoms of menopause, including psychological and urinary symptoms, also decreased.

 Sage tea is believed to have a soothing effect and reduce anxiety and stress in easily irritated people.
 Regular consumption leads to improved alertness and calmness.
 Drinking a quick cup of sage tea will help with headaches too.

-Sage tea is an excellent antibacterial, antiviral, antifungal, anti-inflammatory and antiseptic agent.
+Sage tea is an excellent antibacterial, antiviral, antifungal, anti-inflammatory, and antiseptic agent.
 Drinking sage tea can help to alleviate dental infections such as abscesses and infected gums.
-Nose, throat, and ear infections can all benefit from its use and infected cuts or scratches can see marked improvements as a result of drinking the tea.
+Nose, throat and ear infections can all benefit from its use and infected cuts or scratches can see marked improvements as a result of drinking the tea.

 It also helps with toxin removal.
-This all leads to overall improvement of functions of kidneys, liver, urinary and digestive tracts, and basically functions of all other organs and systems susceptible to these types of infections.
+This all leads to an overall improvement of functions of kidneys, liver, urinary and digestive tracts, and basically functions of all other organs and systems susceptible to these types of infections.

 It will also alleviate asthma symptoms like coughing, wheezing, shortness of breath, and tightness in the chest.